 Both domestic and commercial airplanes use it extensively as fuel.
 Kerosene or other liquid fuels are still used for lighting in an estimated 500 million residences worldwide, amounting to an annual consumption of 7.6 billion liters2.
-It dissolves in petroleum-based solvents but not in water Household kerosene lighting was much less common in the first half of the 20th century as electricity and the availability of gas fuels grew, especially in wealthy nations.
+It dissolves in petroleum-based solvents but not in water.
+Household kerosene lighting was much less common in the first half of the 20th century as electricity and the availability of gas fuels grew, especially in wealthy nations.
 Kerosene is still widely used for cooking and lighting in underdeveloped nations in Africa, Asia, and Latin America.
 This is because where solid fuels—biomass (wood, agricultural residues, and animal dung) and coal—are major household energy sources, often burned indoors without chimneys or smoke hoods.
 Exposures to combustion products from solid fuels have been associated with a range of health effects, including lung cancer, chronic obstructive pulmonary disease (COPD), low birth weight, cataracts, pneumonia, and tuberculosis3.

 Kerosene poisoning is mostly caused by inhalation (aspiration) following consumption.
-Kerosene can be ingested or inhaled by the use of commercial items like paints and insecticides, occupational exposure (such as in the petrochemical and aviation industries), accidental discharge (such as during traffic accidents), and drug usage.
+Kerosene can be ingested or inhaled using commercial items like paints and insecticides, occupational exposure (such as in the petrochemical and aviation industries), accidental discharge (such as during traffic accidents), and drug usage.
 As long as the product is utilized in accordance with recognized safety procedures, the acute health hazards connected with handling and using kerosene are minimal4.
 Chemical pneumonitis, arrhythmias and ventricular fibrillation caused by increased myocardial sensitivity to endogenous catecholamines, narcolepsy, cataplexy, and confusion, central nervous system depression, as well as symptoms of pulmonary inflammation like coughing and dyspnea, are the main risks associated with kerosene4-6.

 Globally, cardiovascular diseases (CVDs) are the main cause of death.
 According to estimates, 17.9 million deaths worldwide in 2019 were attributable to CVDs, or 32% of all fatalities.
 Heart attack and stroke deaths accounted for 85% of these fatalities.
 The majority(over 75%) of CVD fatalities occur in low- and middle-income nations.
 In 2019, noncommunicable illnesses caused 17 million premature deaths (before the age of 70), and 38% of those fatalities were attributable to CVDs7.
 It is now known that environmental pollution contributes significantly to CVD causes, although air pollution is not considered a risk factor in the standard evaluation of CVD.
 At least 39% of the causes and risk factors for CVD are still mostly unknown8-10.
 Traditional risk factors do not seem to account for all of the causes of cardiovascular disease in Nigeria, Africa, or the rest of the world.
 Studies linking environmental contaminants, such as petroleum products, with cardiovascular disease are on the rise11.
 The potential impact of environmental toxins on the rising prevalence, morbidity, and death of CVD must be properly evaluated.

-The modern pharmacological therapy used for the treatment of arrhythmias and ventricular fibrillation or cardiovascular diseases are believed to be effective but not devoid of unfavorable side effects that cause patient noncompliance.
+The modern pharmacological therapy used for the treatment of arrhythmias and ventricular fibrillation, or cardiovascular diseases are believed to be effective but not devoid of unfavorable side effects that cause patient noncompliance.
 Thus, the increased interest in plants and herbs having reputed antioxidant effects.Calliandra is a genus of perennial flowering plants in the family Fabaceae and the subfamily Mimosoidae12,13.
 Calliandraportoricensis is a woody shrub that grows to about 6m in height.
 The leaves are small, bi-pinnate in structure, while the flowers are pinkish.
 The fruits are in the form of pods of about 10cm in length12-14.
 Calliandra portoricensis (Jacq.)
 Benth is native to tropical and subtropical regions of the Americas, including Mexico and Panama, and other tropical regions of Africa such as Nigeria15.
 The common name for Calliandraportoricensis is Corpse Slinger.
 In the Yoruba language it is called "Tude”.
 The parts commonly used in traditional medicine are the leaves and roots.